tevora-threat/rt_redirectors/README.md

 We formatted this config mostly in JSON (YAML is a superset of JSON) but you can format it however you like as long as it matches up.

-Notice in the config how there are multiple vhosts, and each one can use one or more methods of specifying thow it is injecting into the configuration templates
+Notice in the config how there are multiple vhosts, and each one can use one or more methods of specifying how it is injecting into the configuration templates

  We create one configuration file per vhost is that Letsencrypt, specifically the certbot-apache component, does not support more than one vhost per config file.
 Because of this we will be provisioning multiple configuration files to the server.